sohjunjie/cz2001-lab/README.md

 pull request to the `master` branch.

 Give your pull request a title and describe what you are trying to do and self-review your code.
-Only merge to master if you are happy with your changes.
+Merge to master only if you are sure of your changes.